Ron Young (United States Army officer): Later life

-Young became part of an urban legend when a viral email claiming that the Red Lobster in the town Young's unit was based refused to donate money to the Young family.
+Young became part of an urban legend when a viral email claiming that the Red Lobster in the town in which Young's unit was based refused to donate money to the Young family.
 Even though the Army "highly discourages spouses soliciting businesses on behalf of families," and that "no business should feel strong-armed into donating" Red Lobster had actually wanted to give money but had run out of gift certificates.